Best active speakers 2024: our experts pick the top pairs with built-in amplifiers

 Basic feature list – no digital connections or wi-fi streaming

-These Acoustic Energy active speakers might be considered a little basic in terms of what they do and how you set them up, but you won't hear any complaints from us; simplicity is no bad thing, especially when the results are as good as this.
+Look at these Acoustic Energy active speakers in relation to other entries in this list and they might be considered a little basic in terms of what they do and how you set them up.
+But you won't hear any complaints from us; simplicity is no bad thing, especially when the performance results are as good as this.

-There is no wireless connectivity, just RCA or balanced XLR inputs for connecting your source components.
-But the AE1 Active do feature adjustable controls for bass and treble, so you can fine-tune the sound to suit your room.
+There is no Bluetooth or wi-fi connectivity – just RCA or balanced XLR inputs for connecting your source components.
+But the AE1 Active do feature adjustable controls for bass and treble, so you can fine-tune their sound to suit your particular room.
 Power comes from a dedicated 50-watt class A/B power amplifier module for each drive unit.

 Sonically, these speakers are very impressive.
 There is plenty of body in the mid-range, delicate control in the treble and bags of rhythm to get your head nodding.
 They also have a keen sense of punch and drive, the timing is spot on, and the dynamic range subtle yet extensive.